FAQ

 Further, each student has access to the most advanced technology in our state-of-the-art online classrooms.
 We use industry-standard learning tools and following the emerging best practices of online legal education.

 We are proud of our laser focus on academic excellence and teamwork.
-Toward that end, students interact with our Director of Academic Excellence throughout their time at St. Francis, helping to assure academic success in our innovative, online world.
+Toward that end, students interact with our Director of Academic Affairs throughout their time at St. Francis, helping to assure academic success in our innovative, online world.
 The excellent curriculum — combined with hands-on exercises — gives students the capability to disentangle complicated client problems.

 We’re proud to be an uncommonly rigorous online program with top-rated faculty and students with years of real-world, in-the-field experience.
 Our graduates exemplify the best and the brightest of their generation of law students.